Doctor of Naturopathy Magdalena Tadlock to be Featured on Close Up Radio

 “We were put here on Earth by our Creator, with a purpose that we should all be in the best of health physically, mentally, and spiritually.
 Evidence exists that for thousands of years our ancestors used natural remedies to help alleviate a lot of their ailments, and today a lot of these natural remedies have proven to effectively alleviate many ailments, illnesses, and diseases.
 We also need to cultivate a positive mindset and live our best lives.
 Staying healthy is all up to us.”

-Close Up Radio will feature Magdalana Tadlock in an interview with Doug Llewelyn on Wednesday June 15th at 2p.m.
-EST.
+Close Up Radio will feature Magdalena Tadlock in an interview with Doug Llewelyn on Friday June 17th at 4pm EST

 Listen to the show on BlogTalkRadio.